-Blended finance is the strategic use of development finance for the mobilisation of additional commercial finance towards the Sustainable Development Goals (SDGs) in developing countries.
+Blended finance is the strategic use of development finance for the mobilisation of additional finance towards sustainable development in developing countries.

 Understanding the indispensable role of Official Development Assistance (ODA) in financing the SDGs, the international community acknowledged the need for significant additional development finance – and accorded a prominent place to private sector participation.
 The vision underpinning the 2030 Agenda is broad and ambitious, calling for an equally broad and ambitious financing strategy.